We have five factories and 19 years of experience in plant extracts

 G. Solvent Selection

 - Choose an appropriate solvent for the extraction process.
-Common solvents used in Stevia Extraction include water, ethanol, or a mixture of both, depending on the desired end product.
+Common solvents used in stevia extraction include water, ethanol, or a mixture of both, depending on the desired end product.

 H. pH Adjustment (if necessary)